unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/3121_greenhouse_effect.md

 Implicitly, the function's effectiveness is additionally affected by:
 * The opening state of windows, hatches, and doors, in the sense of convective heat transfer from the cabin to the environment.
 The more windows, hatches and doors are open, the weaker the function becomes.
-* The operation of [F1](./3112_driver_passenger_ac.md) / [F2](./3112_driver_passenger_ac.md) in a cooling context.
+* The operation of [*F1*](./3112_driver_passenger_ac.md) / [*F2*](./3112_driver_passenger_ac.md) in a cooling context.
 The GhE is weakest when both functions are active.

 #### 3.1.2.1.4&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Effect on other functions

-When at its zenith, the GhE tends to reduce the cooling rate of *F1* (in AM) and *F2* (not accounting for either of them running in economy profile), lowering their maximum cooling ability by up to a few degrees.
-Furthermore, the GhE (artificially) weakens, i.e., reduces, the rate of energy loss occurring due to air flow (because of e.g. open windows), when the cabin is *warmer* than the environment.
+When at its zenith, the GhE tends to reduce the cooling rate of F1 (in AM) and F2 (not accounting for either of them running in economy profile), lowering their maximum cooling ability by up to a few degrees.
+Furthermore, the GhE (artificially) weakens, i.e., reduces, the convective heat loss (occurring due to e.g. open windows), when the cabin is *warmer* than the environment.
 ***
 [<sup>&#8592; 3.1.2 - Passive functions</sup>](./3_functionality_details.md#312passive-functions) <sup>|</sup> [<sup>Index</sup>](./0_index.md) <sup>|</sup> [<sup>3.2 - Other functions &#8594;</sup>](./3_functionality_details.md#32other-functions)